 Cuts That Hurt Every Corner of Arizona

-These cuts will be devastating to hundreds of thousands of Arizonans.
+These cuts will terminate health care for hundreds of thousands of Arizonans.
 Families and individuals dependent on AHCCCS for their health insurance could lose their coverage overnight.
-Imagine a dad unable to get cancer care, a grandmother on dialysis forced to skip treatments, or a mom cancelling much-needed therapies for her disabled child.
+A dad unable to get cancer care, a grandmother on dialysis forced to skip treatments, or a mom cancelling much-needed therapies for her child who has disabilities.

 The economic impacts will be equally severe.
 The loss of $1.5 to 2 billion a year in federal funding is likely to lead to hospital closures, along with layoffs.
 Health care is one of the state’s largest economic sectors and directly employs more than 400,000 people.